the-hypermedia-project/charter/hypermedia-elements.md

 ## Inputs

 An input can be used in various contexts to provide information on how data can be provided for queries, URI templates, and forms.
-They primarily have the following attributes:
+An input MUST have the following attributes:

 1. **Name** - The name of the parameter
 2. **Value** - The value of the parameter

-There are also various other attributes that can be found in formats such as HTML and Siren.
+There are also various other attributes that MAY be used.
+These occur in various formats such as Siren or HTML.

 1. **Options** - Similar to an HTML `select` tag, this allows for providing options for the input.
 An option will have a name and a value.
 2. **Current Value** - This allows for setting the current value of the input
 3. **Placeholder** - Define a placeholder for the input to give hints on the format of the data.
-4. **Type** - Allows to specify a type for an input, similar to how HTML has a type.
+4. **Type** - Allows to specify a type for an input, similar to how HTML has a type for the `input` tags.
 5. **Default Value** - The default value of the parameter, useful for giving a suggestion for the inputs value.

 ## Errors